PySport/kloppy/docs/reference/event-data/index.md

 # Event Data Model

 This section outlines the current state of kloppy's event data model.
-Each [`Event`][kloppy.domain.Event] consists of general attributes as well as event-specific attributes.
-The general attributes listed below are recorded for all event types, based on their applicability.
-Additional attributes are recorded depending on the specific [`EventType`][kloppy.domain.EventType] and each event can have a list of [`Qualifier`][kloppy.domain.Qualifier] entities providing additional information about the event.
+Each [`Event`][kloppy.domain.Event] is associated with an [`EventType`][kloppy.domain.EventType] which classifies the general event type that has occurred.
+Furthermore, each [`Event`][kloppy.domain.Event] consists of general attributes as well as event type-specific attributes.
+The general attributes are recorded for all event types, based on their applicability.
+Additional attributes are recorded depending on the specific [`EventType`][kloppy.domain.EventType].
+Each event can also have a list of [`Qualifier`][kloppy.domain.Qualifier] entities providing additional information about the event.

 !!! warning